pandeysoni/pandeysoni.github.io/content/posts/2016-05-22---user-authentication-using-JWT-(JSON-Web-Token)-in-Node.js-(express=framework).md

   - "JWT"
   - "Node.js"
   - "Express"
-description: "User Authentication using JWT (JSON Web Token) in Node.js (Express Framework)."
+description: Here we will learn how to implement user authentication using JWT(JSON Web Token) strategy...
 ---

 Here we will learn how to implement user authentication using JWT(JSON Web Token) strategy.
 What we are going to use here: